Beyond Skin Deep * How You Get Scabies And Its Causes

 When An Embrace Transforms Into An Infestation

 In the most fundamental sense, the transmission of scabies is by direct skin-to-skin contact with a person who is currently infested.
 However, it's important to realize quick skin-to-skin contact, such as from a handshake or a hug, is generally not long enough to encourage transmission.
-Rather, prolonged contact is required for mites to work their way from the original host to its new victim.
+Rather, prolonged contact is required for mites to work their way from the original host to their new victim.
 Many health care organizations and professionals classify scabies as a sexually transmitted infection (STI) because many infections occur post-sexual activity.
 However, this classification is inaccurate as its transmission is not solely related to sexual encounters, unlike nearly every other STI.

-・Skin-to-Skin Contact – Whether from sexual encounters, prolonged embraces with friends or families or via close contact in a large group of people, the most common way to contract scabies is via skin-to-skin contact.
-The U.S. National Library of Medicine states the transmission of scabies can occur quite swiftly in large crowds, such as childcare centers, hospitals and even on crowded subways or concerts.
+・Skin-to-Skin Contact – Whether from sexual encounters, prolonged embraces with friends or families, or via close contact in a large group of people, the most common way to contract scabies is via skin-to-skin contact.
+The U.S. National Library of Medicine states the transmission of scabies can occur quite swiftly in large crowds, such as childcare centers, hospitals, and even on crowded subways or concerts.
 However, the likelihood of contracting scabies via public transportation or music venues is significantly lower than via prolonged bare skin contact.

 ・Infested Materials – Although rare, it's possible to become infected with scabies by coming in contact with infected materials, such as bedding, towels, and furniture.
 Because the American Academy of Dermatology states scabies may live anywhere from 48 to 72 hours without a human host, mites left behind on objects can potentially find a new host within this window of opportunity.
 While scabies infections via clothing, towels, and bedding are extremely uncommon, if a person has Norwegian Scabies or Crusted Scabies, the likelihood of transmission via non-skin contact modes is significantly higher, according to the Centers for Disease Control.